-The School District participates in two jointly governed organizations and an insurance purchasing pool.
-These organizations are the Bay Area Council of Governments (BACG), the Northern Ohio Educational Computer Association (NOECA), and the Lima/Allen County Chamber of Commerce Workers' Compensation Group Rating Program.
+The School District participates in two jointly governed organizations and two insurance purchasing pools.
+These organizations are the Bay Area Council of Governments (BACG), Northern Ohio Educational Computer Association (NOECA), Huron-Erie School Employees Insurance Association (HESEIA), and the Workers' Compensation Group Rating Program.
 These organizations are presented in Notes 7 and 12 to the basic financial statements.
 The Norwalk Public Library, a related organization, is presented in Note 13.